sujit-khanna/sujit-khanna.github.io/_posts/2020-10-11-Synthetic-Prices.md

     act_trunc_params_df = run_param_simulation(act_df_trunc["Adj_Close"].to_frame(), [10, 20, 40, 60, 125], [1, 1.5, 2, 2.5, 3])
 ```

-To To analyze the performance of each strategy run (i.e. an independent parameter set) on synthetic prices we created 3 metrics, **mean strategy return**, **he standard deviation of strategy return (i.e. across different synthetic prices)**, and **10th percentile return of the strategy**.
+To analyze the performance of each strategy run (i.e. an independent parameter set) on synthetic prices we created 3 metrics, **mean strategy return**, **he standard deviation of strategy return (i.e. across different synthetic prices)**, and **10th percentile return of the strategy**.
 The top 10 parameter sets on the in-sample period (2013-2018) sorted by mean strategy returns, for synthetic and actual prices are shown in the table below.